-Dr. Benjamin Gates of Carytown Optometry in Richmond, Virginia is an optometrist who specializes in toric and multifocal contact lens fits.
+Dr. Benjamin Gates, OD of Carytown Optometry in Richmond, Virginia is an optometrist who specializes in toric and multifocal contact lens fits.
 Toric contact lenses are made for people with astigmatism.
 Multifocal contact lenses provide vision correction for patients with presbyopia, who would normally wear bifocals, trifocals, progressive lenses, or reading glasses.
 Monovision is another method of contact lens correction available for these patients.
 As your family eye doctor, he will discuss the available contact lens options with you and make recommendations based upon your personal visual needs.
-Dr. Gates will work to find the right contact lenses for each patient, even if it takes a few extra attempts to find those perfect lenses.
+Dr. Gates, OD will work to find the right contact lenses for each patient, even if it takes a few extra attempts to find those perfect lenses.

 Contact Lenses are a Solution

 Optometrists frequently have discussions with eyeglass-wearing patients in regard to the option of trying out contact lenses.
 Patients are often hesitant about trying contact lenses for the first time or have been told in the past that they were not the ideal candidate for contact lenses.
 Certainly, contacts are not the best option for everyone, but many people who have been told in the past that glasses were their only option are, in fact, potentially missing out on a safe and convenient vision-correcting alternative to eyeglasses.